alexwlchan/alexwlchan.net/src/_drafts/ao3-epub-covers.md

 The results were either very specific tools (convert EPUB to format X) or very unmaintained (the top result was last updated in April 2014).
 This made me wonder if I could just write my own code to manipulate EPUBs, rather than using somebody else's library.

-I had a vague memory that EPUB files are zips, so I tried unzipping one -- and it turns out that yes, it is a zip file, and the internal structure is fairly simple.
+I had a vague memory that EPUB files are zips, so I changed the extension to `.zip` and tried unzipping one -- and it turns out that yes, it is a zip file, and the internal structure is fairly simple.
-I found a file called `content.opf` which contains metadata, including the title and author I'm looking for:
+I found a file called `content.opf` which contains metadata as XML, including the title and author I'm looking for:

 <pre><code>&lt;?xml version='1.0' encoding='utf-8'?&gt;
 &lt;package xmlns="http://www.idpf.org/2007/opf" version="2.0" unique-identifier="uuid_id"&gt;